opr/bloc/docs/README.md

   - [ESLint](https://eslint.org/) is a JavaScript linter.
 It will flag up code that does not adhere to the agreed style guide.
 It will flag up issues with code that make it more difficult to read, or are questionable practices.

-## Gulp
-  - Gulp is a task runner.
-We are aware that using gulp in parallel with webpack is not best-practice but until a better solution is presented for our use-cases, this is the best way we can present an easy development process and eliminate repetitive tasks.
-As new solutions relating to webpack, Sass and globbing become available we will review the possibility of removing gulp from bloc.
-  - in bloc, gulp is used to lint the project's Sass files before it compiles them into a single CSS file.
-It also runs browsersync and facilitates the streaming of new CSS to the browser.

 ## Immutable.js
   - Written by Facebook, [Immutable.js](https://facebook.github.io/immutable-js/docs/#/) offers a collection of immutable data types.
 We use this when writing complex react